 Before you begin a cloud migration, identify all the tiers of your entire application stack.
 List all of the components (applications, services, etc.) that you want to migrate.
 Segment the application stack as follows:

 - Dependency services, such as the message queue

 Make sure that you have access to applications and instances before you start creating application baselines.
 Engage your application owners, DevOps engineers, and product managers for access.

 Once you identify the applications that you want to migrate, it is time to verify which application tiers to monitor with the New Relic platform.
 Work with stakeholders in your organization to determine the amount of instrumentation that is possible–or allowed–within your organization.
 This is an important step and one that will pay off, as the more you can instrument, the better your baselines.

 Here are the New Relic products to use for baselining, depending on the components that you identified:

 - APM: Monitor your web apps with APM.
 See Compatibility and requirements for New Relic agents and products to learn precise compatibility details for each supported language.

 - Infrastructure: Monitor your hosts with infrastructure.
 See Compatibility and requirements for infrastructure for supported operating systems and environments.
 You can also instrument other products and services with on-host integrations.

-- Synthetics: Monitor web frontends and APIs with synthetics.
-Sometimes, you may not be able to instrument your on-premise environment with APM or Infrastructure.
+- Synthetic monitoring: Monitor web frontends and APIs with synthetic monitoring.
+Sometimes, you may not be able to instrument your on-premise environment with APM or infrastructure.
 For example, maybe your organization's policy forbids installing an agent behind a firewall.
-In these cases, if the application has a web frontend, use Synthetics, as it offers non-agent monitoring while still providing the ability to establish a baseline.
+In these cases, if the application has a web frontend, use synthetic monitoring, as it offers non-agent monitoring while still providing the ability to establish a baseline.